infchg/SecOps/README.md

 #tim sessdeny icmp udp synmaxthre activred nonsynunmatch activeTCP  upti time
 ```

+Fig0 !(Fig0 PaloAltoWatch Architecture)[PaloAltoWatch.PNG]

+Calling the script in crontabs or loops let us pull Firewall data every few  seconds, this let you locate the precise time of issues or attacks.

+## Examples

 We identified 10 Palo Alto Counters (Figure 1 rainbow colors) useful for investigating attacks.
 Some counters are in the Palo Alto CLI too, but SNMP let us monitor FW every few secs and keep the 10 key values in logs ..
 Matlab etc :

 Fig1. ![identified 8 Palo Alto Counters that can be monitored and sent to logs (e.g. in Matlab)](doc/18n-counters2.PNG)